 Students who believe for any reason that they have been treated improperly are encouraged to raise their concerns.
-If resolution or discussion within the department is not possible, the student is encouraged to seek assistance from the Office of the Dean for Graduate Education or other Institute resources responsible for conflict management.
+If resolution or discussion within the department is not possible, the student is encouraged to seek assistance from the Office of Graduate Education or other Institute resources responsible for conflict management.
 If a satisfactory solution is not forthcoming, the student should follow the complaint resolution procedures described in MIT Policies and Procedures, Section 9.7, whereby a graduate student may request a formal inquiry concerning a complaint or grievance.
 Individuals will not be reprimanded or discriminated against for initiating an inquiry or complaint.

 Institute Policy Guiding the Graduate Student Experience